dronefly-garden/dronefly/docs/guide_for_participants.rst

 #progress-and-yearlist is for discussing significant iNat milestones.
 (Please use #bot-commands for status checks.)

-Participating - #id-confirmation and #work-party (under Identify)
+Participating - #id-help and #work-party (under iNat Stuff and Teams)
 -----------------------------------------------------------------

-Use the #id-confirmation channel for:
+Use the #id-help channel for:

 -  Posting an observation where you’ve made an ID and are looking for a confirmation.